 |All climbing routes between and including Tightrope and Bumblebee Buttress are closed from January 15 and August 15 MORE INFO >>>|

 Like the Amphitheater, the main North Carolina Wall overlooks the deep and wide main gorge.
 This section maintains the wilderness flavor of Linville Gorge, and in contrast to the more beginner-friendly Amphitheater, there are no "easy" lines here.
 And though route development began more than 35 years ago, there's still lots of potential for hard climbers to carve out more routes on the NC Wall.

 The four-pitch Bumblebee Buttress is a NC Wall classic; if you're ready for harder climbing, hit Tarantula or Rinky Dink (original or direct).

 From the Table Rock parking lot, head south through the campground and along the ridgeline trail.
 Continue past the Chimneys to the first cut-off trail to the right; this leads down to North Carolina Wall.
 If you see a white quartz rock on the trailside where the cut-off trail goes down, you've gone too far; this trail goes to the Amphitheater.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for North Carolina Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for North Carolina Wall:

 Featured Route For North Carolina Wall